walkiria-paturlanne/walkiria-paturlanne/README.md

-- 🔭 I’m currently working on perfecting my knowledge in Java, SQL, HTML, CSS, Javascript and NoSQL.
+- 🔭 I’m currently working on perfecting my knowledge in Java, PLSQL, HTML, CSS and Javascript.
-- 🌱 I’m currently learning Angular.
+- 🌱 I am currently studying Springboot and microservices.
 - 👯 I’m looking to collaborate on Software || Web projects that allow me to grow professionally.

 - 💬 Ask me about anything!